How much can I afford for a car?

 Factor in the Costs

 Before you look at examining your budget, you really ought to be aware of all of the costs involved in running a car.
 Unfortunately, it’s not as simple as buying a car and sticking some petrol in it.
 Factor in:

 - 3. Road tax

 - 4. MOT costs

 For young drivers, car insurance costs will likely be your most significant expense, after buying the car itself.
 Prices for 18-24-year-olds are often astronomical, sometimes costing thousands of pounds per year.
 While you can’t change your age, there are a few things you can do to get the lowest insurance price possible.

-Insurance costs are based on insurance groups, and every car is in one.
+Insurance costs are based on insurance groups, and every car has a group number.
 The groups go from 0-50, with 50 being the most expensive.

-These are based on the value and power of the car.
+The more the value and power of the car, the higher the insurance group.
 Your mums old Toyota Aygo hairdryer will be in groups 0-5.
 Your mate from Tesco’s Audi A3?
 18-20.
-This can be a difference of hundreds, if not thousands of pounds, a year.
+Which group the car is in can be a difference of hundreds, if not thousands of pounds, a year.

-Before looking to buy a car, make sure to look at what group it’s in.
+Before looking to buy a car, be sure to look up the vehicles insurance group.
 You can use a site like GoCompare to do so.